 Among the Asian community, both men and women frequently opt to have double eyelid surgery to change their genetically acquired mono-upper eyelid or excessive fat deposits.

 In cases of fat removal or repositioning alone, small incisions can be made inside the eyelid.
 That is referred to as the transconjunctival approach, and it leaves no visible scars.
 If you have good skin tone, this could be an option for you.
-Dr. Cory Torgerson, one of the best-known cosmetic surgeons in Toronto, is happy to provide a free consultation, including an assessment and personalized recommendations.
+Dr. Cory Torgerson, one of the best-known cosmetic surgeons in Toronto, is happy to provide you with a consultation that includes an assessment and personalized recommendations.